 Ever heard a lumber seller refer to wood as “green” and wondered why it isn’t green in color?
 The term “green” rarely refers to the wood’s hue.
 Instead, it signifies freshly cut wood with a high moisture content (S-GRN).
 While green wood can work well for some projects, it’s prone to warping, splitting, and cupping.
 For most projects, it’s best to avoid it.

-A better choice would be Kiln-dried (KD) which is the one that has been stacked and dried.
-Other types based on moisture ratings are S-DRY, which has a moisture percentage of less than 19 percent and MC-15 with 15 percent or less.
-These ratings are usually stamped on the lumber for easy telling apart.
+A better choice is Kiln-dried (KD) lumber, which has been stacked and dried to reduce moisture content.
+Other moisture ratings include S-DRY (less than 19 percent moisture) and MC-15 (15 percent or less moisture).
+These ratings are typically stamped on the lumber for easy identification.

-For instance, lumber of 2 by 6 inches as its nominal size, will reduce to 1 1/2 by 5 1/2 inches, and this will be its actual size.
-However, note that, lumber is normally referred to using its nominal size.
+For example, lumber with a nominal size of 2 by 6 inches will shrink to an actual size of 1 1/2 by 5 1/2 inches after processing.
+Keep in mind that lumber is typically referred to using its nominal size.

 With this simplified and clarified lumber buying guide, you’re better equipped to make informed decisions and select the right lumber for your project, regardless of your level of expertise.
 Happy woodworking!